smallbasic/smallbasic.github.io/_build/reference/690-language-return.markdown

 > RETURN

+> RETURN {var|expr}

-When used with GOSUB: Execution branches to the command immediately following the most recent GOSUB command.
+When used with GOSUB: Execution of the program branches to the command immediately following the most recent GOSUB command.
+RETURN is used without `var` or `expr`.

-When used with FUNC: returns the value.
+When used with FUNC: Set the return value of a function to the value `var` or the result of the expression `expr`.

-### Example 1:
+### Example 1: GOSUB

 ```
 GOSUB my_routine